rgm/read52/50-linds-redding.md

 a watercolour of shit creek without a paintbrush.
 That one thing that we prize and value above all else--the idea--turns out to be just another plastic gizmo or widget to be touted and traded.
-And to add insult to injury, we now have to create them not in our own tine, but according to the quota and the production schedule.
+And to add insult to injury, we now have to create them not in our own time, but according to the quota and the production schedule.
 "We need six concepts to show the client first thing in the morning, he's going on holiday.
 Don't waste too much time on them though, it's only meeting-fodder.
 He's only paying